kumulynja/nwc_wallet/README.md

 - It provides methods to respond to NIP47 requests after you have handled them with your wallet
 - The response methods take care of encrypting and publishing the response to the relay following NIP47

-## What does this package not do for you?
+## What does this package NOT do for you?

 - It does not persist the wallet service's Nostr keypair or the created NWC connections between app restarts